Descanonge/xarray-histogram/docs/source/accessor.rst

   bins.
 The overflow bins centers are the same as their position (``np.inf`` for instance).

-* :meth:`~.HistDataArrayAccessor.areas` returns the areas of multidimensional bins.
-This is the product of the widths of all bins.
-Only some variable can be specified.
+* :meth:`~.HistDataArrayAccessor.areas` returns the areas corresponding to each histogram point.
+This is the outer product of the widths of all bins.
 The areas of points that correspond to a flow bin in at least one dimension is equal to one.
 For instance for a 2D-histogram with underflow and overflow bins, all the borders of the 2D array for areas will be equal to 1.

 To remove flow bins, :meth:`~.HistDataArrayAccessor.remove_flow` will returns a new histogram DataArray without the flow bins of the given variables (by default